pretix/pretix/doc/api/resources/orders.rst

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/orders/(code)/refunds/(local_id)/process/

-   Acts on an external refund, either marks the order as refunded or pending.
+   Acts on an external refund, either marks the order as canceled or pending.
 Only allowed in state ``external``.

    **Example request**: